AbstracteurDeQuinteEssence/Blender-UV-Layers-Tools-ULT/README.md

 **ULT** — a Blender add-on for batch UV layer management.

-*(Description is from an older version — update coming soon)*

 ## Features

-- Add, delete, rename UV layers on selected meshes.
+- Add, rename and delete UV layers for all selected meshes.
-- Move UV layers up/down on selected meshes (preserving UV data).
+- Move UV layers up and down for all selected meshes.
+- Name UV layers using presets (built‑in or custom) for all selected meshes.
-- Info panel: displays the number of selected meshes and non‑meshes, meshes without UV layers, and shows whether UV layer counts and names match or mismatch across selected objects.
-For certain selection counts, the panel displays various emoticons (¬‿¬)
+- Statistics: displays the number of selected meshes, non‑meshes, meshes without UV data.
+Shows whether UV layer counts and names match or mismatch across selected objects.
+For certain selection counts, the panel displays various emoticons (・｀ω´・)
-- Select all meshes in the scene and deselect non‑meshes.
-- Set active/render UV layer by index.
+- Set active/render UV layer by index for all selected meshes.
 - Sync active/render UV layer between meshes.
-- Automatically sync render UV layer with active UV layer on selected meshes.
-- Name UV layers using presets (built‑in and custom).
-- Active mesh UV layers block with +/– buttons (similar to the native UV Maps panel).
+- Sync Render with Active UV (checkbox): when enabled, the active UV layer is automatically used as the render UV layer for any mesh objects you select.
+- View and manage UV layers of the active mesh using the familiar panel – right in the add-on.

 ## Compatibility

-The add-on has been tested and works correctly in Blender 3.6, 4.5, and 5.1.
+The add-on has been tested and works correctly in Blender 4.5.

 ## Installation

-1. Download the `UV_Layers_Tools_ULT.py` file from [Releases](https://github.com/AbstracteurDeQuinteEssence/Blender-UV-Layers-Tools-ULT/releases).
+1. Download the latest `UV_Layers_Tools_ULT.zip` file from [Releases](https://github.com/AbstracteurDeQuinteEssence/Blender-UV-Layers-Tools-ULT/releases).
 2. In Blender: **Edit → Preferences → Add-ons → Install…**
 3. Select the downloaded file and install the add-on.
 4. The add-on panel is located in the 3D Viewport → Sidebar (`N`) → **ULT** tab.

-## Usage

-- Select one or more meshes.
-- Use the info panel to get a summary of the selected objects.
-- Use the buttons in the add-on panel for batch operations with UV layers.
-- Apply built‑in name presets or create your own.

 ## License